Environmental Management Policy

-From its humble beginnings, the business has been committed to authentic safaris that are culturally and environmentally sustainable so as to ensure that our wonderful Red Centre experiences will exist for future generations of family, friends and visitors to enjoy.
+From its humble beginnings, the business has been committed to authentic tours that are culturally and environmentally sustainable so as to ensure that our wonderful Red Centre experiences will exist for future generations of family, friends and visitors to enjoy.

 The following are a number of initiatives we are taking and monitoring in order to make this the case.

 - Measure our environmental impact and introduce and implement further operational improvements assisting in further reducing our Carbon Foot Print, and substantiating our declaration of being Carbon Neutral

 - Maximise energy efficiency whilst minimizing emissions.

 - Meet the certification criteria of the NEAP and Respect our Culture programs as defined by Ecotourism Australia